 Arrival airport and pickup in Botswana

-From the airport, you’ll take a stunning three-hour drive in the back of a land cruiser to our base camp in Wild at Tuli nature reserve.
+From the airport, you’ll take a stunning three-hour drive to our base camp at the nature reserve.

 Visas requirements for your volunteer project or internship in Botswana